abinit/abinit_web/docs/planning.md

 **For bug fixes and releases**

 :red_circle: May 22, 2026 :
-Merge ABINITv10.8.0, to reach frozen v10.8.1.
+Merge ABINITv10.8.0 contributions, to reach frozen v10.8.1.
 This will be a beta release for the EPW school.
 Start ABINITv10.8.2 for bug fixes and documentation, including preparation of the release notes, as well as beta release for the EPW school.
 ABINITv10.8.1 will not be advertized on the ABINIT Web main page, but will be accessible as a beta release on Github.

-:red_circle: May 20, 2026 :
+[DONE] May 20, 2026 :
-Start ABINITv10.8.0, for bug fixes and documentation, as well as beta release for the EPW school, still also for new developments from v10.7.3.
+Start ABINITv10.8.0 (796dda48), for bug fixes and documentation, as well as beta release for the EPW school, still also for new developments.

 ### ABINITv10.7 planning